 This week, I bring you a bunch of strange games to explore and think about during your weekend.
 In my bag of games, I have a super colorful, yet very challenging game about gaining souls and throwing creatures against much stronger creatures in hopes of destroying them.
 I have a game about being lost in a childlike mind – stuck in a world where you are forgetting yourself, trying to escape against the wishes of your old friends.
 A cool car racing game, where a giant decorated skull challenges you, and guides you through intense courses and even through space.
 A game following the thoughts of a serial killer, and another inside the mind of a detective that can’t quite solve a case… Plenty of new adventures and worlds for you to dive right into.
-Need more no-money gaming?
-Check our list of the best free games you can download and play on PC right now.
+Check our list of the best free PC games you can download and play right now.

 Woodfarer by Eva Baginska, Karina Pankov, Mohammad Sadegh H Boroomand, & Yasaman Farazan